Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 So I'm thinking what animal did they kidnap?

+Okay.
 And what was that animal's name?

-So format, Alfred the gorilla, name, an animal.
+So format Alfred the gorilla, name an animal.

+How about that?
 I love it.
 Do you want to take turns?

 Please.

 Where I grew up.
-Whoa.

-Like we said, it is Sophie Byrne.
+From Victoria and Mount Waverly, like we said, it is Sophie Byrne.

-Sophie Byrne.
 Is that ringing any bells?

 Okay.